xcart/xcart-docs/_pages/kb_en/payments/braintree/braintree_setup.md

 ---
 ## Enabling Braintree Payment

-To enable Braintree as a payment method in your X-Cart store, add Braintree to the list of your store's active payment methods and configure it:
+To enable Braintree as a payment method in your X-Cart store, add it to the list of your store's active payment methods:

    1. In your X-Cart store's Admin area, go to the Payment methods page (**Store setup > Payment methods**).
-In the section for Online methods, click **Add payment method**:
+In the section for _Online methods_, click **Add payment method**:

       ![xc5_braintree_add_payment_method.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_add_payment_method.png)